ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 With the trusted profile and the Kubernetes cluster with the running app in place, it is time to test.
 Start by opening a browser-based shell to run commands, a tab for the container logs, and another one for {{site.data.keyword.at_short}} logs.

-1. In the currently active tab *Kubernetes dashboard* right-click on the menu with three dots on the right and *right-click* on **Exec** and choose to open the link in a new tab (*container shell*).
+1. In the currently active tab *Kubernetes dashboard* with the pods, click on the menu with three dots on the right and *right-click* on **Exec** in that menu.
+Choose to open the link in a new tab (*container shell*).
 It opens a shell for the running container.
 Still in the browser tab *Kubernetes dashboard*, click on the three dots menu again and then with a left-click on **Logs**.
 In the new three dots menu enable **Auto refresh**.

    Last, open a tab with the [{{site.data.keyword.at_short}} services](/observe/activitytracker){: external} and select the Frankfurt instance (*{{site.data.keyword.at_short}} logs*).
 2. In the browser tab *container shell*, run the following command in the shell to test the app: